JustAzul/BluebotFree/README.md

 ### Admins
 - Unlimited admins capacity, you can setup how many admins you want, no matter the size of it.
 ### BotName
-- Change botname, you can setup the script to change the botname in every startup, if needed, to display csgo rates (e.g 'Blue lvl #BOT 21:1')
+- Change botname, you can setup the script to change the botname in every startup, if needed, to display tf2 rates (e.g 'Blue lvl #BOT 21:1')
 ### !level Limit
 - Setup the limit of the !level input to avoid over usage of your machine
 ### Inactivity